terminusdb/terminusdb/docs/How_To/Install.md

 Desktop versions of TerminusDB can be found in our [Download Center](https://terminusdb.com/hub/download)

-Find the binary bundled with all the dependencies there or have a look in the [GitHub Releases](https://github.com/terminusdb/terminusdb/releases)
+Find the binary bundled with all the dependencies look there or have a look in the [GitHub Releases](https://github.com/terminusdb/terminusdb/releases)

 For development and testing, we recommend our [TerminusDB Bootstrap](https://github.com/terminusdb/terminusdb-bootstrap) installer, which uses the Docker image

 ### Building from source

-In order to build from the source, follow the [build from source](docs/BUILD.md) directions.
+In order to build from the source, follow the [build from source](https://github.com/terminusdb/terminusdb/blob/master/docs/BUILD.md) directions.

 ### Open Console